STUDENT LOANS IN BANKRUPTCY

 Attorneys at Law

 Do you have student loan debt?
+Have you considered federal consolidation?
 Are you wondering if there is anyway to bankrupt the student loan debt in Alabama?
 Under current law, it’s almost impossible for students to get their federal or private student loans discharged in bankruptcy.
 Most debtors won’t be able to discharge student loan debt in Chapter 7 or Chapter 13 bankruptcy.
 Student loans are non-dischargeable in a bankruptcy case unless you can establish undue hardship.
 Establishing undue hardship requires that you or your attorney file an adversary proceeding in the bankruptcy case.
-Undue hardship is a difficult standard to meet and is rarely met unless you can show that paying your student loans will not allow you to maintain a minimum standard of living for you and your dependents.
+Undue hardship is a difficult standard to meet and is rarely met unless you can show that the direct payday lender that your student loans will not allow you to maintain a minimum standard of living for you and your dependents.
 The standard that is generally used to establish undue hardship in a bankruptcy case is found in the Brunner case.
 This standard requires that you meet a three part test:

 - Based on current income and expenses, the debtor cannot maintain a “minimum” standard of living for herself and her dependents if forced to repay the student loan debts.